Jenni-Foued/holbertonschool-unity/0x07-unity-animation/README.md

 A platformer is a video game in which the game-play revolves heavily around players controlling a character who runs and jumps onto platforms, floors, ledges, stairs, or other objects depicted on a single or scrolling (horizontal or vertical) game screen.
 Though similar to it, this is not the same as an auto-runner game.
 It is frequently classified as a sub-genre of action games.

+## Project Goals

+- Import animations and configure them appropriately
+- Use Animation Controllers and State Machines

 ## Built With

 - [Unity](https://unity.com) as game engine.